FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

 }
 ```

-There are two versions of this function: `forEach` and `forEachOrNul`.
+There are two versions of this function: `forEach` and `forEachOrNull`.
 The primary difference is that `forEach` removes records where the FHIRPath expression returns no results, whereas `forEachOrNull` keeps an empty record in such cases.

+Basic JavaScript implementation:

 ```javascript
 function forEach(path, expr, rows) {